Muragharajendra/Vidura-Voice-Assistant/README.md

-# Vidura-Voice-Assistant# 🧠 Vidura - Your Intelligent Indian Voice Assistant 🇮🇳
+# Vidura-Voice-Assistant #

 Vidura is an AI-powered desktop voice assistant built with Python, Gemini Pro, and Edge-TTS.
-It’s capable of understanding voice commands, answering questions, playing music, reading the news, and opening websites — all with a natural Indian male voice.
+It’s capable of understanding voice commands, answering questions, playing music, reading the news, and opening websites.

 > 🎙️ “Namaste!
 How can I help you today?”